The Latest Headlines & Figures from America’s Prescription Painkiller Problem (And the Consequences for Care Providers)

 Feds Are Ramping Up Investigations of Medical Providers During Opioid Crisis

 With demand for governmental intervention comes an official green light for federal law enforcement.
-The mandate is clear: audit, investigate, prosecute, arrest ? get aggressive.
+The mandate is clear: audit, investigate, prosecute, arrest and get aggressive.
 Send a message.

 It’s easy to imagine that these are all shady faux-MDs, using a fake name in a back alley and ripping millions of dollars off of taxpayers.
 But for every Dr. Conman, there are many more “suspects” who are good and decent doctors, nurses, pharmacists, or business owners.
 They simply come under federal scrutiny because the federal scrutiny is currently too intensive, too frenzied, and too unfocused.